erwa/notes/bash.md

 # Conditional expressions (include square brackets [ ] around them)
 [ -f FILE ] # true if FILE exists and is regular file (not directory of link) [ -e FILE ] # true if FILE exists.
 FILE could be directory.
-[ -h FILE ] # true if FILE exists and is a symlink.
+[ -h FILE ] # true if FILE exists and is a symlink
+[ -L FILE ] # true if FILE exists and is a symlink
 [ -n STRING ] or [ STRING ] # true if length of STRING is non-zero
 [ -r FILE ] # true if FILE has read permission for current user [ -s FILE ] # true if FILE exists and has a size greater than 0